 Australia, Canada PR Validity

-Once you get the PR, you get multiple entry and exit rights.
-You can also work in any job profile irrespective of what skill you used to get PR in first place.
-This is similar to US green card.
+Once you get the PR, you get multiple entries and exit rights.
+You can also work in any job profile irrespective of what skill you used to get PR in the first place.

-PR Validate, Return to US
+PR Validate, Return to the US

 Both Australia and Canada give you an initial entry date, which is printed on your PR.
-You have to enter the country at-least once to activate the PR.
+You have to enter the country at least once to activate the PR.

-Once granted, it is considered valid for next 5 years.
+Once granted, it is considered valid for the next 5 years.
 You can migrate anytime in those 5 years.

 Renew PR after 5 Years

-Both Australia and Canada have conditions placed on their PR to motivate people to settle down in the country.
+Both Australia and Canada have residency conditions placed on their PR to motivate people to settle down in the country.

-The PR renewal or extension is nothing but a ‘resident return visa‘ (RRV) that you should apply if you want to enter Australia or Canada after the 5 year PR term ends.
+The PR renewal or extension is nothing but a ‘resident return visa‘ (RRV) that you should apply for if you want to enter Australia or Canada after the 5 year PR term ends.